 |Physical artifacts, designed experiences, models and processes, etc.

 |Cognitive, classroom culture, research, data analytics, social justice, etc.

 |K-12, Higher Ed, Distance, Teachers, Parents, Administrators etc.

 This list above is far from exhaustive, but the takeaway is that students from all subject matters and different technology and technical expertise are encouraged to participate.

 Innovation in EdTech is interdisciplinary and collaborative by nature.
 It takes both technology and domain expertise to do it with depth, and to do it right.
 As such, the Innovation Award is open to all Columbia University students.
 Opportunities will be provided to help you find the right team.

 See Students for details.

-In a recent Education Week article, President Susan Fuhrman described how educational technology startups and companies are worryingly disconnected from researchers and academics (Fuhrman, 2017).
+In a recent Education Week article, Susan Fuhrman described how educational technology startups and companies are worryingly disconnected from researchers and academics (Fuhrman, 2017).